Skip to Main Content

 Login credentials are more valuable than ever and are increasingly easy to compromise.
 Over 90% of breaches today involve compromised usernames and passwords.

-Yes, Duo is required for all employees who access applications that are protected by Duo two-factor authentication.
+Yes, participation is required for anyone accessing applications that are protected by multi-factor authentication.

 The following applications are being protected by Duo: